alirajabzadeh/EmailTracker/README.md

 # EmailTracker
-this project an open source implementation of EmailTracker that can be used for your business to see when the target email that see your email or to track an ip address and user agent of your target system .
+this project is an open source implementation of EmailTracker that can be used for improve your business or can be used for tracking some one with his/her email.

+## some feature
+date and time of when your email was seen by target . user-agent of your target . remote address (System IP) of your target . referrer address , if target open your email in other location . that location is been referrer address .